 Next, once the soup begins to boil and the lentil balls are baking, turn the soup down to simmer, and set a timer for ten minutes, stirring occasionally.

 When the meatballs are finished, add the spinach to the soup, and it will wilt immediately in the hot broth.

 And then add the hot lentil balls to the vegan Italian wedding soup recipes, and you are ready to serve.
 Since the lentil meatballs are already cooked through, you are in business.

-Using a ladle fill each bowl with vegan Italian wedding soup, and then sprinkle with Vegan Parmesan Cheese.
-Because my family loves to plunge their bread into a soup bowl, I recommend serving with bread.
+Using a ladle, fill each bowl with vegan Italian wedding soup, and then sprinkle with Vegan Parmesan Cheese.
+Because my family loves to plunge their bread into a soup bowl, I recommend serving it with bread.

 Not only is vegan Italian wedding soup a great, easy dinner, but it also packs up great for a few days of lunch to go.

 Also, if you love soup as much as I do, and you love extras for the next day, try out these yummy soup recipes:

 - No Oil Rachel Ray Copy Cat Vegan Minestrone Soup

 - Potato Leek Soup